 Applicants must be graduates of schools of medicine.

-Applicants must be at least 30 years old, but under 50, on the date that the complete application is filed.
+Applicants must be at least 35 years old, but under 45, on the date that the completed application is filed.

 Applicants must submit their applications from their intended permanent location.
 Applications will be accepted for processing only when the applicants have been in surgical practice, teaching, or research for a minimum of one year at their intended permanent location, following completion of all formal training (including fellowships and scholarships).